kennethleungty/TensorFlow-Transfer-Learning-Image-Classification/README.md

 - In this easy-to-follow step-by-step guide, we will learn how to utilize pre-trained models as part of transfer learning in TensorFlow to classify images effectively and efficiently.

 ### Files
-- The tutorials in the form of Jupyter notebooks are found in the `notebooks` folder
+- Tutorials in the form of Jupyter notebooks are found in the `notebooks` folder
+  - Oxford-IIIT pets dataset
+  - Stanford cars dataset

 ### Feedback
 - Any question or suggestions to improve the explanations?
 I look forward to hearing from you!